khellang/aspnetvnextwebapiapp/Generations.md

 Below is the mapping table from platform to generation.
 Targeting a generation means you can run on the platform specified on the right.

-e.g. If a library targets Generation 5.5, it can run *only* run on .NET 4.6.1 and DNX Core 5.0
+e.g. If a library targets Generation 5.4, it can run *only* run on .NET 4.6, Universal Windows Platform 10 (UWP) and DNX Core 5.0

 | Generation | Platforms |
 | ---------- | --------- |